srimani-ravikumar/interview-prep/Software_Design_Patterns/Dependency_Injection/1_Prerquistics_Theory/Content.md

 - Allows swapping implementations easily
 - Makes code testable using mocks/fakes
 - Supports SOLID principles (especially Dependency Inversion)

+## Real-life Analogy
+Imagine you are a chef in a restaurant.
+You need several ingredients (e.g., tomatoes, onions, spices) to cook a dish.
+Now, instead of growing these ingredients in your garden (creating them yourself), you could simply ask the supplier to deliver them to your kitchen (injecting the dependencies).
+This way, you don't need to worry about the sourcing of ingredients yourself, making your job simpler and more flexible.

+Similarly, in software development, Dependency Injection allows you to focus on what your class does (like cooking a dish), while an external entity
+(like a supplier) takes care of providing the necessary dependencies.

 ## Real Industry Use Case
 **Payment Authorization System** — An order service must use Stripe, PayPal, or any other provider.